Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 - Valvetrain fault

-I’ve added various links to relevant articles, they may or may not be linked to a generator post, but that’s ok as all small engines are pretty much identical.
+I’ve added various links to relevant articles.
+They may or may not be linked to a generator post, but that’s ok, as all small engines are close to identical.

 You may find these other generator posts useful: